JakeThePhysicist/NecesseMod-CarpentersSalvation/README.md

 Necesse modding and by extention **this mod** are in extremely early stages so there isn't really a proper etiquette to mod uploading and descriptions.
 So any of this mod's description is subject to change.

+## Version number "key":

+For example the version number as of writing this "key" are 0.2.0.2.
+In the future there may be version numbers such as 0.21.3.11, or 1.2.1.3 post-release.

+(Major Mod Version).(Major Changes).(Minor Changes).(Patches)

 ## Current Features:

 Oak Walls, Doors, and Floors.